SHOWCASE SUCCESS

 Jack & Quinn is Sylas-Richard Stuart Smith, in all his glory.

-Worth mentioning: Elvis Kingman and Rene Cruz joined as replacements for actors who had sudden conflicts, and performed at a standard unheard of for such a short notice.
+Worth mentioning: Elvis Kingman and Rene Cruz joined as replacements for actors who had sudden conflicts, and performed at a great standard for such a short notice.
 Special thanks to them both.

 Tech was Adam and Tyler Fosse on sound, paired with Lani Minch on lights, and Julia Jonas recording the event, all of whom were receptive and made fantastic work in a very short time frame.
 Not to mention, they're all really cool people - especially the young Tyler, who took over for his older brother with ease on our second showing.

 Our student directors, Antonius D. Robello and Mahri Flannery, were both incredible to work with.
 Antonius, your brilliant spirit and consistent vision are always appreciated in any project you lay your hands on.
 Mahri, your extreme professionalism, efficiency, and fantastic directorial choices for Spiral brought an abstract piece down to reality with ease.
-You both exceeded all expectations for this project and became the glue upon which it held together.
+You both exceeded all expectations for this project and became the glue that held it together.

-Lastly, our student playwrights, Isis Rivenbark and Kianna Parra, who wrote Spiral and Caroline Lane respectively.
-You each wrote fantastic pieces, and witnessing the pure joy on your faces able to see the tangible manifestation of that work was unlike any other experience I've had.
+Lastly, our student playwrights, Isis Rivenbark and Kianna Parra, wrote Spiral and Caroline Lane respectively.
+You each wrote fantastic pieces, and the pure joy on your faces after seeing the tangible manifestation of that work was a prize in itself.
 I am proud knowing this showcase and scholarship found its material in your magnificently creative hands.

 I cannot wait to work with all of you again soon.

-Combining the revenue from ticket sales, concessions, and a few generous donations, we made a little over $2000, to be dedicated as scholarships for the student directors & playwrights.
-A year ago, the concept of making my money back was ridiculous.
-Profit was out of the question.
-More than doubling my initial investment, though, is something else entirely.
+Combining the revenue from ticket sales, concessions, and a few generous donations, we made a little over $2000, to be divided as scholarships for the student directors & playwrights.
 I hope that the scholarships will serve as an investment in the creatives of the future.
 The lot of you are more than capable of pursuing this art for the rest of your lives.
 Do us all a service and proceed with it.

 As to what comes next: several of you have asked, and I can say so much as to inform you that this is not the end of the Rigby Theater Company.
 We'll announce more information as it's ready.
-For now, I will leave you with the hint that this next show will have a particular affinity with Caesar.
-Everybody's got one.
+For now, I will leave you with the hint that this next show will have a musical edge.

 At the end of both nights, Antonius concluded with a thank you.
 It meant a world's difference to me.
 Everybody involved with this project holds a special place in my heart, and I know we will work together again soon.